redbadger/crux/docs/src/part-1/basic_app.md

 We need to implement `Default` so that Crux can construct the app for us.

-To turn it into an app, we need to implement the `App` trait from the `crux_core` crate.
+To turn it into a Crux app, we need to implement the `App` trait from the `crux_core` crate.

 ```rust,noplayground